aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/panecollection/_index.md

 ```

-For the description of this property, please see [getFirstVisibleColumnOfRightPane()](../../com.aspose.cells/panecollection\#getFirstVisibleColumnOfRightPane--)
+Sets the first visible column of the right pane.

 **Parameters:**
 | Parameter | Type | Description |